 Number of years required to save Rs.
 13000 electricity bill for 5 STAR AC

-Don’t you think that, in 7.5 years, the AC will also incur maintenance cost?
+Don’t you think that, in 8.3 years, the AC will also incur maintenance cost?
 Obviously.
-So what is the point in purchasing 5 STAR AC for personal household use if initial cost invested is recovered in 7.5 years.
+So what is the point in purchasing 5 STAR AC for personal household use if initial cost invested is recovered in 8 years.
 Now, its up to you whether to buy 5 STAR or 3 STAR AC depending on your use.
+Mind that the calculation has been done assuming that AC will be operated for 15 hours for 4 months.
+In many areas, the peak summer requiring AC only lasts for around 3 months.
+Thus, the number of year required to save initial cost of 5 STAR AC will be more than 8 years.
 Here is the best ACs.

 The calculation shown are indicative.
 The actual power consumption may vary.
 The purpose of the article was to convey the information.